adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 - In this paper, we explore the fusion of **dense depth maps** `(obtained based on the sparse cloud of points)` with **RGB images.**

-Following [19], the informationprovided by each modality can be fused using eitheran early-fusion scheme, i.e., at the feature level, or a latefusionscheme, i.e., at the decision level.
+Following [19], the information provided by each modality can be fused using eitheran early-fusion scheme, i.e., at the feature level, or a latefusionscheme, i.e., at the decision level.

 In this paper, usingan early fusion scheme, where descriptors from each modalityare concatenated, provided the best results.Object detection based on data coming from multiplemodalities has been a relatively active topic of study [1],and in particular the use of 2-D laser scanners and visiblespectrum images has been studied in several works, forinstance [20] and [21].